Teaching Geography: Workshop 2

 - How does Carole Mayrose use the volcano to interest students in human and physical geography?

 - What strategies does the teacher use to adapt classroom instruction for her special needs students in learning geography?

 Ms. Carole Mayrose

-10th- through 12th-grade environmental science teacher, Northview High School, Brazil, Indiana
+Tenth- through twelfth-grade environmental science teacher, Northview High School, Brazil, Indiana

 Carole Mayrose teaches all levels of high school Earth science.
 As part of her teaching mission, she endeavors to provide all her students with the tools and skills that will help them complete school and succeed in life.
 She is featured teaching a class about the relationship between the locations of earthquakes and volcanoes, and the effects of living near such natural hazards.